 We live in trying times, and as an artist I look for explanations.
 Whenever I find the right questions, I explore them through the lens of my art in the hopes that it may lead us to an answer.

-Mek Yambao (°1989) makes oil paintings on wood that uses layers and textures.
-She combines these elements both to conceal and reveal her subjects.
-She is also expounding her use of traditional media by working with organic, experimental materials for paintings, as well as installations.
+Mek Yambao (°1989) makes oil paintings on wood with layers and textures.
+She combines these elements to conceal as well as to reveal her subjects.
+She expounds her use of traditional media by working with organic, experimental materials in her paintings and installations.

-Creating art is her process of thinking.
+She thinks with her art.
 She makes delicate yet weighted imagery using experiences in her own life.
-Her reflections on feminism, identity, language, and post-colonization are most apparent in her work.
-Her exhibition ‘May I Have Your Attention Please’ (2017) addresses the visibility of women and going against their culturally assigned roles, while ‘Is This How You See Me?’
-(2019) is an examination of how much people curate or modify before we present ourselves and what do we allow to be seen reflecting on identity and perception.
+Her reflections on feminism, identity, language, and post-colonialism are most apparent in her work.
+Her exhibition ‘May I Have Your Attention Please’ (2017) addresses the visibility of women and going against their culturally assigned roles.
+In ‘Is This How You See Me?’
+(2019), she examines how people curate themselves and what they allow to be seen.
+In this exhibit, she reflects on identity and perception.